How would Level 5 restrictions impact you and your business?

 Do you agree there’s a need for further restrictions?
 If the country (or your county) is moved to Level 5, what impact do you think this will have on your business?
 How did you survive the first lockdown?
 How has your business recovered (or not) in the months since?
 Do you think the business will be able to survive further restrictions in the coming weeks or months?
 What impact could it have on your income, your company’s finances, and you personally?
 What measures will you be taking to try to ensure your business remains trading?
 Do you have suggestions for other businesses?
 What message would you like to send to Government today?

-You can share your experiences and views using this form.
-Please attach a photograph of you (and/or a photograph linked to your business) if you have one handy.
+You can share your experiences and views using this form (if you are having issues accessing the form, please email your response to ckenny@irishtimes.com).
+Please attach a photograph of you (and/or a photograph linked to your business) if you have one handy, and don't forget to tell us a little about the business too.

 A selection of responses will be published in The Irish Times.